Vedant-Mhatre/ansible-maven-demo/README.md

 }
 ```

-7. When pipeline is executed, Jenkins will pull code from this repo, build and compile web app code to create a jar file inside 'target' directory and Sonarqube will test web app code present in this repo and if successfull Ansible Playbook invoked will then create new instance, copy jar file to new instance, install java and deploy the sample web app on port 8080.
+7. When pipeline is executed:
+a.
+Jenkins will pull code from this repo.
+b.
+Build and compile web app code to create a jar file inside 'target' directory.
+c.
+Sonarqube will test web app code present in this repo
+d.
+Ansible Playbook invoked will then create new instance, copy jar file to new instance, install java and deploy the sample web app on port 8080.

 ## To Do: